Paggylyn/Paggylyn/README.md

 - I don't have a label for my sexuality.
 (Not something I see necessary to label, if I'm being frank.
 Also the fact I have better things to think about.
 I kiss whoever I want)

-- I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns even when I'm out of character! (≧∇≦)ﾉ
+- I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns even when I'm out of character!

 - Big Will Wood fan.
 I can go on for hours about his music. 🐀🎹

 - I'm called "jesterlovingfreak_24" or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
-Probably. :P
+Probably.

 - My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, jesters, marine animals-- especially Orcas!
 (I like a buncha fandom stuff so if it has a huge fandom, I probably know it)

-- I like to write, draw, read, and sew. (o′┏▽┓｀o)
+- I like to write, draw, read, and sew.